-"Can AI be held responsible?" - a keynote speech by The Rt Hon Lord Reid of Cardowan on th
+"Can AI be held responsible?" - a keynote speech by The Rt Hon Lord Reid of Cardowan

 ISRS releases transcript of a keynote speech by the Rt Hon.
 Lord Reid of Cardowan at the 2018 Tech Law Day of global law firm, Bird & Bird on the topic of AI, with implications for human and machine decision making.

 LONDON — 9 October, 2018 — The Institute for Strategy, Resilience & Security (ISRS) at University College London (UCL) today released a transcript of "Can AI be held responsible, a keynote speech given at the Bird & Bird 2018 Tech Law Day.

 The Rt Hon.
 Lord Reid of Cardowan, Executive Chairman of ISRS commented:

 “Machine intelligence will provide greater functional or predictive value, while more human-like interfaces will improve the perception of empathy and therefore value-extraction from interactions with humans.
 The ability to appear human-like, based on the ability to recognise facial emotions accurately and to conduct sophisticated, responsive conversations in any language, about any topic, for example, will allow organisations to project human-like responsibility from what are actually software agents.